MicrosoftDocs/azure-devops-docs/docs/repos/git/share-your-code-in-git-cmdline.md

     cd /home/fabrikam/fiber
     ```

 0. Create a Git repo on your machine to store your code.
-You will connect this repo to Azure Repos in the next step.
+You will connect this repo to Azure Repos in the next section.

     ```
     git init .